micro-lc/micro-lc/README.md

 micro-lc is shipped as an ES module **CDN bundle** and can be imported in any HTML page.
 Moreover, a **dockerized webserver** is available on Docker Hub.

-[Read the docs](https://micro-lc.github.io/micro-lc/docs/getting-started) to learn how you can use micro-lc in your next project!
+[Read the docs](https://micro-lc.github.io/documentation/docs/getting-started) to learn how you can use micro-lc in your next project!

 ## Handle the repo

 ### Build

-This repository is made of 5 subpackages plus the documentation package.
+This repository is made of 5 subpackages.
 The dependencies can be sketched as follows:

 ```
   `interfaces` `iconic`